Canada Data Center Market SIZE & SHARE ANALYSIS - GROWTH TRENDS & FORECASTS UP TO 2030

 Canada Data Center Market Research FAQs

-The Canada Data Center Market is projected to register a CAGR of 8.97% during the forecast period (2024-2029).
+The Canada Data Center Market is projected to register a CAGR of 7.97% during the forecast period (2025-2030).

-Beanfield Technologies, Inc. (Beanfield Metroconnect), Cyxtera Technologies, Digital Realty Trust, Inc., Equinix, Inc. and Sungard Availability Services LP are the major companies operating in the Canada Data Center Market.
+Beanfield Technologies Inc. (Beanfield Metroconnect), Cyxtera Technologies, Digital Realty Trust Inc., Equinix Inc. and Sungard Availability Services LP are the major companies operating in the Canada Data Center Market.

 In the Canada Data Center Market, the Tier 3 segment accounts for the largest share by tier type.

-In 2024, the Tier 4 segment accounts for the fastest growing by tier type in the Canada Data Center Market.
+In 2025, the Tier 4 segment accounts for the fastest growing by tier type in the Canada Data Center Market.

-In 2023, the Canada Data Center Market size was estimated at 754.58.
-The report covers the Canada Data Center Market historical market size for years: 2024, 2025, 2026, 2027, 2028 and 2029.
-The report also forecasts the Canada Data Center Market size for years: 2017, 2018, 2019, 2020, 2021, 2022 and 2023.
+In 2025, the Canada Data Center Market size was estimated at 1.37 thousand.
+The report covers the Canada Data Center Market historical market size for years: 2018, 2019, 2020, 2021, 2022, 2023 and 2024.
+The report also forecasts the Canada Data Center Market size for years: 2025, 2026, 2027, 2028, 2029 and 2030.

-Canada Data Center Industry Report
+Canada Data Center Market Report Snapshots